Chumby: Devices

 Roughly resembling a small clock radio, the original Chumby features a small resistive touch-screen housed in a leather-and-plastic exterior with six color options.
 Power to the original Chumby and the Chumby 8 is supplied through an AC adapter.
-A later model, the Chumby One, also offered the option of a 9 v backup battery.
+A later model, the Chumby One, also offered the option of a 9 V backup battery.
 Related devices, the Infocast 3.5 and Infocast 8, devices manufactured by Best Buy based on the Chumby software, are also only AC powered.
 The device is designed to be customizable by users: after agreeing to the Chumby HDK License, users may download schematics and other hardware information.
 Wired magazine named Chumby one of its top gadgets for 2008.
 Its software is mostly open source, running on Linux.

 In 2012, Chumby ceased operation and was liquidated, with the assets being purchased by Duane Maxwell, the former Chief Technology Officer of Chumby Industries, who formed Blue Octy, LLC ("Blue Octy").
 The server that was needed to keep the devices running was kept online as a full service by Blue Octy until March 2013.
 At that point, the server went offline and all devices only displayed a single widget, referred to as the "Space Clock."
 Blue Octy relaunched the full Chumby service on July 1, 2014 as a paid subscription service, currently charging US$3 per month.
-An open source firmware is available for free that allows existing devices some of the functionality of the paid service at no cost, although this may violate the copyright of those who developed the Chumby widgets.
-Devices without a subscription still receive the Space Clock widget; they can be used as alarm clocks and to stream music.